 You’re protected against unlawful discrimination if you’re:

-• in a civil partnership.
+• legally married, or • in a civil partnership.

 When are you legally married?

 You’re legally married if your union is recognised as a marriage under UK law, even if you didn’t get married in the UK.

 When are you in a civil partnership?

 A civil partnership means a registered civil partnership under the Civil Partnership Act 2004.
 This also includes civil partnerships registered outside the UK.

 When can you complain about marriage and civil partnership discrimination?

 You can only complain about marriage and civil partnership discrimination at work.
 If you’re treated unfairly outside the workplace because you’re married or in a civil partnership, it’s not unlawful discrimination under the Equality Act.

 Are you protected if you’re engaged or separated?

 Only people who are married or in a civil partnership are protected against discrimination on the basis of marriage and civil partnership.

 You’re not protected if you’re:

-• someone thinks you’re married or in a civil partnership even though you’re not.
+• single • engaged to be married • divorced or your civil partnership has been dissolved • living with someone as a couple • widowed • someone thinks you’re married or in a civil partnership even though you’re not.

 However, if you’re separated, you’re still protected, as your marriage or civil partnership has not been legally dissolved.